 Introduction to Google Classroom

 Google Classroom is a great strategy to introduce students to methods for accessing information and communicating/collaborating online in a self-contained environment that is safe and easily accessible.
 Google Classroom can be introduced in the elementary and fully utilized in middle and high school.
-There has been recent research (Getting the Most From Google Classroom) showing that Google Classroom greatly increases the accessibility of materials to students and collaboration while working on assignments.
+Recent research (Getting the Most From Google Classroom) shows that Google Classroom greatly increases the accessibility of materials to students and collaboration while working on assignments.

 If you are new to Google Classroom, you will want to go through these tutorials to learn how to set up your classroom.
 If you are familiar with setting up your Google Classroom, check out the Additional Resources.

 1. Make sure your district is registered for the G Suite in Education.